isid-statsu/isid-statsu.github.io/apply.md

 layout: default
 ---

-We currently have one RA position available, for which the application deadline is ~~June 7, 2026~~ [July 10, 2026](./documents/jobs/STATSUD-RA-17-2026-extension.pdf).
+We currently have an opening for one RA position, for which the application deadline is ~~June 7, 2026~~ [July 10, 2026](./documents/jobs/STATSUD-RA-17-2026-extension.pdf).
 The advertisement is available
 [here](./documents/jobs/STATSUD-RA-17-2026.pdf).